-For the uninitiated, the plot revolves around a poor country boy named “Pip” (John Mills, Ryan’s Daughter), who becomes a gentleman with the help of a mysterious benefactor (Finlay Currie, Quo Vadis).
-But money and social status don’t make “Pip” happy — what he really wants is the love of the beautiful, but heartless socialite Estella (Valerie Hobson, Bride of Frankenstein).
+A poor country boy named “Pip” (John Mills, Ryan’s Daughter) becomes a gentleman with the help of a mysterious benefactor (Finlay Currie, Around the World in 80 Days).
+But money and social status don’t make “Pip” happy — what he really wants is the love of the beautiful but heartless socialite Estella (Valerie Hobson, Bride of Frankenstein).

 Reaction & Thoughts:

 The acting is extraordinarily effective too.
-Minus Hobson who was clearly miscasted as the adult Estella.
-Mills is very good, but the character of “Pip” is not a terribly interesting chap (blame Dickens, not Lean, for the character’s dullness).
-The supporting characters are much more interesting.
-Martita Hunt is perfection as Miss Havishman, a role she had played on London stage.
-Jean Simmons (Spartacus) is a revelation as the young Estella.
-She succeeded where Hobson failed.
-Simmons projects the right combination of arrogance and cruelty that the part demands.
+Minus Valerie Hobson, who was clearly miscasted as the adult Estella.
+John Mills is very good, but the character of “Pip” is not a terribly interesting chap (blame Dickens, not Lean, for the character’s dullness).

 Conclusions & Final Thoughts:

 Great Expectations was a huge hit on both sides of the Atlantic.
-It solidified Lean’s career and it gave British cinema a much-needed shot of vitality.
+The film won multiple awards and solidified Lean’s career.
+The success of the movie also gave British cinema a much-needed shot of vitality.
 B&W, 118 minutes, Not Rated.